-The EUSDR Communication Guide is closely linked to the Communication Strategy, as it offers a set of tools and actions for the implementation of the Communication Strategy.
+The EUSDR Communication Guide is closely linked to the Communication Strategy, as it provides a set of tools and actions for implementing the Communication Strategy.
 It also includes details on the usage of the new EUSDR logo & slogan and a narrative for the EUSDR!

 v